catsout/wallpaper-engine-kde-plugin/README.md

 A wallpaper plgin integrating [wallpaper engine](https://store.steampowered.com/app/431960/Wallpaper_Engine) into kde wallpaper setting.
 It's simple and small.

+### Known issue
+- With web type, desktop right click not work.
+  Need hold leftclick on the desktop to get `Configure Desktop and Wallpaper`

 ### Note:
 - Compile isn't needed, or you want to use mpv as video backend.
 - Only **video** and **web** are supported.
 - Only test on x11.
 - Need Qt >= 5.13, for loop video support without black screen.
-- With web type, desktop right click not work.

 You need to choose your steam workshop directory.
 Like `Steam/steamapps/workshop`